 He contributed to the Russian/Canadian Corporate Governance Programme, for Russian business school academics, taught in Toronto, and for many years contributed to the Institute of Directors’ Diploma courses in London and to modules in the distant learning programmes of the Australian Institute of Company Directors’ and the Australian Company Directors’ Association.
 A retied Fellow of the Institutes of Chartered Accountants and Chartered Management Accountants, he has served on the Councils of both bodies.

-Chris Mallin is Professor of Corporate Governance and Finance, and the Founder and Director of the Centre for Corporate Governance Research, at Birmingham Business School, the University of Birmingham, UK.
+Chris Mallin is a Professorial Fellow at Norwich Business School, University of East Anglia, UK, and Honorary Professor of The Open University of Hong Kong.
+Prior to this, Chris was Professor of Corporate Governance and Finance, and the Founder and Director of the Centre for Corporate Governance Research, at Birmingham Business School, the University of Birmingham, UK.

 She served as the Rapporteur on the Independent Inquiry established by the NAPF on ‘UK Vote Execution’.
-She is a member of the International Corporate Governance Network (ICGN) and has been on two of the ICGN’s working parties established to draft guidelines on international corporate governance principles, and on global voting.
-She is a member of the ICGN Cross-Border Voting Practices Committee, and a member of the UK’s Shareholder Voting Working Group chaired by Paul Myners.
+During her time as a member of the International Corporate Governance Network (ICGN), she was on two of the ICGN’s working parties established to draft guidelines on international corporate governance principles, and on global voting, and was a member of the ICGN Cross-Border Voting Practices Committee, and a member of the UK’s Shareholder Voting Working Group chaired by Paul Myners.

-She is a member of the Canada-Russia Corporate Governance Program Advisory Council; an Advisory Group Member of the Japan Corporate Governance Research Institute; a member of the Academic Advisory Board of the Centre for Research in Public & Private Governance, Universidad del Cema, Buenos Aires, Argentina, and a member of the International Advisory Board of the New Zealand Governance Centre.
+She has also served as a member of the Canada-Russia Corporate Governance Program Advisory Council; an Advisory Group Member of the Japan Corporate Governance Research Institute; a member of the Academic Advisory Board of the Centre for Research in Public & Private Governance, Universidad del Cema, Buenos Aires, Argentina, and a member of the International Advisory Board of the New Zealand Governance Centre.

 She was a Director (2000-2006), and Chair of the Audit and Risk Management Committee (2004-2006), of the Aston Reinvestment Trust (chaired by Sir Adrian Cadbury) which was launched in 1997 as a pioneer of social investment and has become the leading local community finance initiative in the UK.

-She was the Editor of Corporate Governance: An International Review from 2000-2007.
+She was the Editor of Corporate Governance: An International Review from 2000-2007, and remains on the Editorial Advisory Board.
+She is also a member of the Editorial Board of several other journals including the European Journal of Finance.
 She has published widely on corporate governance issues in both academic and professional journals, and has been invited to present her research at many conferences in the UK and overseas, both academic and practitioner.

-She is the Editor of the several books published by Edward Elgar: Handbook on International Corporate Governance; International Corporate Governance: A Case Study Approach; and Corporate Social Responsibility: A Case Study Approach.
-The third edition of her book Corporate Governance was published by Oxford University Press in December 2009.
+She is the Editor of several books published by Edward Elgar: Handbook on International Corporate Governance; International Corporate Governance: A Case Study Approach; and Corporate Social Responsibility: A Case Study Approach.
+The fifth edition of her book Corporate Governance was published by Oxford University Press in December 2015.